Last updated on February 16, 2026

 What Can You Use to Make Purchases?

 There are three possible currencies you can use to buy stuff in the Store: gold, gems, and real money.
 Real money can be spent to acquire gems.
-You can get gold and gems a variety of different ways.
+You can get gold and gems in a variety of different ways.

 Gems can be acquired through event rewards and the Mastery Pass.
 Gold can also be acquired through events and the Mastery Pass as well as through your daily and weekly rewards.

 If you want to spend real money on Arena, there are a few different payment methods available to you.
 Credit and debit cards are available as are PayPal and other methods dependent on your region.
-If you’re playing on the mobile version, you’re also able to pay using your payment on the Apple or Google Play store.
+If youโre playing on the mobile version, youโre also able to pay using your payment on the Apple or Google Play store.

 How Much Does Everything Cost?

-• There are five different bundles of gems that you can buy for real money, ranging from a $4.99 bundle all the way up to a $99.99 bundle.
+- There are five different bundles of gems that you can buy for real money, ranging from a $4.99 bundle all the way up to a $99.99 bundle.
 The more money you spend, the more gems you get per dollar spent.

-• The avatars generally cost 500 gems or 2,500 gold.
+- The avatars cost 500 gems or 2,500 gold.

-• The animated companions are betwee 1,000 and 3,000 gems or 5,000-15,000 gold, making them one of the most expensive cosmetic items you can purchase.
+- The animated companions are between 1,000 and 3,000 gems or 5,000 and 15,000 gold, making them one of the most expensive cosmetic items you can purchase.

 As a general rule for many of these purchases, if you can use gold or gems, the items cost five times as much using gold.
-This means that, if an item ever costs more than five times as much in gold, it’s probably more worth it to pay for your item using gems.
+This means that, if an item ever costs more than five times as much in gold, itโs probably more worth it to pay for your item using gems.

 Golden Pack Progress

-“Sales” and Daily Deals
+โSalesโ and Daily Deals

 For more info, follow Draftsim on Twitter, because we often post when the free gold and gems deals are available.